 - Place a non-slip mat in the bathing or tub area since the oatmeal will make the area slick and slippery.

 - Fill your tub or bathing area with warm water.
 Make sure the water level will reach the chest of your pet.
-For more severe cases of hot spots, the water should be slightly warmer.
+For more severe cases of hot spots, the water should be slightly warmer, but never hot.
 Mix the powdered oatmeal into the water until fully dissolved.

 - You may now gently place your dog into the oatmeal bath.

 - Avoid wetting your dog's face and ears.
 Gently massage the oatmeal bath into its coat using soft circular motions until it reaches the skin.
 Let your dog stay in the oatmeal bath for around 15 minutes to enjoy the soothing effect.
 Do not use or mix any soap or shampoo.

 - You may then rinse your dog by running a gentle stream of water over its coat to remove bits of oatmeal that might irritate if not washed away.
 Watch out for oatmeal chunks that might clog your drain.

 - Towel dry your dog using a warm thick towel.

 - You can repeat this process once a day while your dog still has symptoms.

 - Steep a tea bag (black tea, not herbal) in hot water and then let it cool thoroughly.